 May 25, 1861 – Great Seal of the State of Kansas was established by a joint resolution adopted by the Kansas Legislature.

 June 3, 1861 – First Kansas regiment called to duty in the Civil War.

 August 14, 1861 – General John C. Fremont declared martial law on the city of St. Louis.
 Six days later, he extended the law to the entire state.

-September 22, 1861 – Lane’s Brigade descended on the town of Osceola, Missouri.
-When Lane’s troops found a cache of Confederate military supplies in the town, Lane stripped the town of all of its valuable goods which were loaded into wagons taken from the townspeople.
+September 22, 1861 – Lane’s Brigade descended on Osceola, Missouri.
+When Lane’s troops found a cache of Confederate military supplies in the town, Lane stripped the town of all of its valuable goods, which were loaded into wagons taken from the townspeople.
 Then, twelve citizens were given a farcical trial and shot.
 After Lane’s men went on a wild drinking spree, his men brought their frenzy of pillaging, murder, and drunkenness to a close by burning the entire town.
-The town suffered more than $1,000,000 worth of damage including that belonging to pro-Union citizens.
+The town suffered more than $1,000,000 worth of damage, including that belonging to pro-Union citizens.